LilyYin17/Hiking_Everyday/README.md

 https://github.com/LilyYin17/Hiking_Everyday.git
 ```

-## 2. Eclipse:
+## 2. Eclipse: Import the project
 1. Click `File` menu
 2. Choose `Import`
 3. Click `Maven` and choose `Existing Maven Project` and click `Next`
 4. Set `Root Directory` to cloned project directory from `Browse...` and check `pox.xml` in `Projects`: section and finally Click `Finish` button

-## 3. Elcipse, start server:
+## 3. Elcipse: Setup Tomecat Servce
 1. In the `Servers` window, click the `Servers` window, click `No servers are available.
-Click the link to create a new server`
+Click this link to create a new server...`
 2. Choose `Apache`, then choose `Tomcat v9.0 Server` and click `Next`
 3. Click `Browse` and choose the `apache-tomcat-9.0.xxx` that you have downloaded and unzipped (prerequisites), click `Open`
 4. Click `Finish` and then you will find `Tomcat v9.0 Server at localhost ...` in `Servers` window
 5. Update Server configuration.
 Double Click `Tomcat v9.0 Server at localhost` in Server window.
 In `Server Locations`, click `Use Tomcat installation ...`.
 Save this file (Click the window to save + Mac:`Command-S`, Windows: `Ctrl-S`)
 6. Right click `Tomcat v9.0 Server at localhost`, choose `Properties`.
 Click `Switch Location` to change the location to /Servers/Tomcat v9.0 Server at localhost.server
-7. To start the Tomcat Server, right click on `Tomcat v9.0 Server at localhost` and click `Start`
+7. To start the Tomcat Server, right click on 1Tomcat v9.0 Server at localhost` and click `Start`

+## 4. Elcipse: Add the project to Tomcat and run the project under Tomcat
+1. Right click on your `Tomcat v9.0 server at localhost` and choose `Add and Remove`
+2. Move Hiking_Everyday from left to right and click `finish`

 Now you are able to view your app at: http://localhost:8080/HikingEveryday/